spectromas/RackPlugins/README.md

 shaken, not stirred.

 # att / amp
-calm down your boiling voltages, or energize the cables
+calm down your boiling voltages, or energize the cables. can be used as voltage generator too.

 # boole
 there are 10 kind of people: those who can understand boolean logic, and the others.